-- Does your content provide answers to direct questions often typed into search bars?
+- Does your content provides answers to questions searched?

 - Do you use Meta and Title tags?

 - Do you post new content regularly?
-Some experts say you should post 16 times a month.
+Singapore best SEO expert recommend that you should aim to post 16 times a month.

-- Do you make it easy for search engine crawlers to index your pages?
+- Is your content ‘easy’ enough to allow search engine crawlers to index your pages?

-- Do you have a high bounce rate?
-Time to improve content quality.
+- Do you have high bounce rate?
+If so, consider improving content quality.

 - How old is your domain?
-You can’t change it but know it will seem more trustworthy each year.
-An alternative is buying an existing one.
+You can’t change your domain but it will seem more trustworthy the longer it stays.
+Alternatively, you may consider buying an existing domain.

 - Do you have an online identity?